absalon-james/randomload/README.md

 ```

 ## Configuration
-The default location for the nandy yaml configuration is /etc/randomload/randomload.yaml.
+The default location for the randomload yaml configuration is /etc/randomload/randomload.yaml.
 This can be changed with the command line argument '--config-file'.

 ```yaml